e-c-k-e-r/vall-e/docs/emb.md

 NVIDIA's NeMo audio codec doesn't necessarily have a concrete name, but is simply referred to as `nemo` in the code.
 The included code under `./emb/codecs/nemo.py` is mostly copied (with attribution) from the reference implementation with additional tweaks.
 In the future, it would be beneficial to decouple it from NeMo's framework and its dependencies.

-However, because this codec relies on FSQ (Finite Scalar Quantization) rather than RVQ (Residual Vector Quantization), each level of the codebook governs a specific band of the mel spectrum, where each level for RVQ governs additive levels to the final audio.
-Because of this, the original approach of inferencing the strongest detail, then each level predicts the next, isn't a good fit for FSQ-based codecs.
+However, because this codec relies on FSQ (Finite Scalar Quantization) rather than RVQ (Residual Vector Quantization), each level of the codebook governs a specific band of the mel spectrum, instead of each level for RVQ governs additive levels to the final audio.
+Because of this, the original approach of inferencing the strongest detail, then each level predicts the weaker, next detail, is theoretically not a good fit for FSQ-based codecs.

-Proposed architectures may include:
-* independent NAR-demasking for *all* levels, rather than FSQ level 0.
-  * little additional code is required, as existing NAR-demasking training/inference code can be repurposed for additional levels.
-  * this also has the best backwards compat with vall_e.cpp, as no extra model code is required.
-* parallel decoding for *all* levels in one pass, rather than separate passes for each level.
-  * some extra code would be required for orchestrating the additional decoding heads in parallel.
-  * the decoding heads may simply be a single `nn.Linear` classifier, or additional transformer blocks.
-    * the former yields bad results when overfitting, the latter without an output projection head allows for overfitting.
+The current approach is to, instead, encode / decode all FSQ levels within each pass.
+This approach seems promising, as it does not seem to exhibit the problem `descript-audio-codec` did where higher levels fail to train sufficiently enough.

 ## `transcribe.py`